Diffusion Models for Constrained Domains: Inequality-Constrained Diffusion Models

 \subsection{Log-barrier diffusion models}

-\paragraph{Barrier Langevin Dynamics.} Barrier methods work by constructing a smooth potential $\phi: \M \rightarrow \rset$ such that it blows up on the boundary of a desired set, see \citet{nesterov2018lectures}.
-Such potentials are at the basis of interior methods in optimisation \cite{boyd2004convex}.
-Among these functions, the \emph{logarithmic barrier} is the most popular among practitioners ~\citep{lee2017Geodesic}.
-For a convex polytope $\M$ defined by the constraints $\rmA x < b$, the logarithmic barrier is given for any $x \in \M$ by
+\paragraph{Barrier Langevin dynamics.} Barrier methods work by constructing a smooth potential $\phi: \M \rightarrow \rset$ such that it blows up on the boundary of a desired set, see \citet{nesterov2018lectures}.
+Such potentials form the basis of interior point methods in convex optimisation \citep{boyd2004convex}.
+Of these functions, the \emph{logarithmic barrier} is the most popular among practitioners ~\citep{lee2017Geodesic}.
+For a convex polytope $\M$ defined by the constraints $\rmA x < b$, with $\rmA \in \rset^{m \times d}$ and $b \in \rset^m$, the logarithmic barrier $\phi: \ \M \to \rset_+$ is given for any $x \in \M$ by